Capabilities

 Critical manufacturing factors:

-• Environmental control — Very tight tolerances may require temperature-controlled environments
+• Environmental control: Very tight tolerances may require temperature-controlled environments (±1°C or better in some cases)

-One manufacturing engineer mentioned working on a part requiring four-tenths flatness tolerance — an extremely demanding specification that requires specialized processes and environmental controls far beyond typical manufacturing standards.
+Four-tenths (±0.010 mm / ±0.0004") flatness tolerance is an extremely demanding specification that requires specialized processes and environmental controls far beyond typical manufacturing standards.

 Inspection Requirements